-Details of change in composition of the Board during the previous financial year (2021-2022).
+Details of change in composition of the Board during the previous financial year (2022-2023).

 SI.
-No. Name of Director (i.e., Executive / Non-Executive / Chairman Nature of change (Resignation, appointment) Effective date 1.
-John V George Additional Director Cessation of period of appointment at 30-09-2021 AGM
+No. Name of Director Capacity (i.e., Executive/ Non-Executive/ Chairman/ Promoter nominee/ Independent) Nature of change (Resignation, appointment) Effective date 1.
+Manoj Kumar R DIN: 09357326 Non-Executive Director Regularization of appointment from additional Director to Non -executive Director Appointment at AGM held on 30-09-2022 and effective from the same date